The four necklaces of this collection are created in our soft, handmade second skin technique.

 Diana was overcome with grief,

-and made him into a constellation in the heavens.
+and turned him into a constellation in the heavens.